“You know what would be cool?”

 Sometimes, after all, materials for a project have been approved, something gets discontinued, delayed, or otherwise becomes unavailable.
 This could necessarily change the scope of your building project all by itself.
-You might also have to spend a lot of time and money figuring out a good alternative.
+You might also have to spend much time and money figuring out a good alternative.

 5. Financial concerns

-Building projects can be expensive – and not all of those expenses are entirely predictable.
-If the cost of a necessary material rises, a crucial (and budget-friendly) vendor decides to back out at the last minute, or if the project takes longer than expected, it’s not at all uncommon for financial, scope-affecting issues to arise.
+Building projects can be expensive – not all expenses are entirely predictable.
+Suppose the cost of a necessary material rises.
+In that case, a crucial (and budget-friendly) vendor decides to back out at the last minute, or if the project takes longer than expected, it’s not uncommon for financial, scope-affecting issues to arise.

 6. Lack of communication about problems and issues

 Poor team communication or lack of trust between contractor and client can throw an entire project off course.
-When building the Denver International Airport, all of the involved parties ignored imminent issues with the project, refused to make decisions together, and didn’t communicate at all.
-As a result, the airport had a basically unusable baggage system.
+When building the Denver International Airport, all involved parties ignored imminent issues with the project, refused to make decisions together, and didn’t communicate.
+As a result, the airport had an unusable baggage system.
 The project was millions over budget – and completed sixteen months after its deadline.

 7. Unforeseen conditions

-It’s always possible to plan everything impeccably, have the weather you need, and enjoy perfectly-synced communication – and then realize that the blueprints you based your plans on were inaccurate; or to break ground and realize your real estate sits on a sinkhole.
+It’s always possible to plan everything impeccably, have the weather you need, and enjoy perfectly synced communication – and then realize that the blueprints you based your plans on were inaccurate or to break ground and discover your real estate sits on a sinkhole.

 Focus on honest, immediate communication; make sure everyone involved understands the entire scope of the project from the very beginning; and allocate extra time, materials, and financial resources to your project wherever possible.
-That way, when scope-altering issues arise, you’ll find you have the bandwidth to deal with them.
+That way, when scope-altering issues arise, you can deal with them.